 Tobias and the Angel

-Tobias and the Angel is an oil painting on canvas (120 x 160 cm) by Giovanni Girolamo Savoldo, which dates to 1527.
+Tobias and the Angel is an oil painting on canvas (120 x 160 cm) by Giovanni Girolamo Savoldo, dating to 1527.

 History

-The painting entered the Borghese Collection in 1911, but firstly bore an attribution to Titian.
+The painting entered the Borghese Collection in 1911 but was attributed to Titian.
 However, Titian’s style influenced Savoldo’s career, but there is a disagreement among scholars about the date of the painting.
-For instance, Paola Della Pergola claims that it was executed in 1540 and its palette, with cold tones, recalls the work of Girolamo Romanino and the young Moretto, and the landscape foreshadows different artworks by Adam Elsheimer over fifty years later.
+For instance, Paola Della Pergola claims that it was executed in 1540, and its palette, with cold tones, recalls the work of Girolamo Romanino and the young Moretto.
+Furthermore, the landscape foreshadows different artworks by Adam Elsheimer over fifty years later.

 Description

-The painting shows the protagonist’s encounter with the angel, preceding the catching of the fish in the Tigris.
-Despite the fact that two figures are illustrated facing each other, Savoldo has used the same colours for their clothes: mostly red and various shade of white from the angel’s wings, which stand out against the dark trees in the background.
+The painting shows the protagonist’s encounter with the angel preceding catching the fish in the Tigris.
+Although the two figures are illustrated facing each other, Savoldo has used the same colors for their clothes: mostly red and various shades of white from the angel’s wings, which stand out against the dark trees in the background.

 Analysis

-Savoldo has produced a synthesis of his research into the effects of nature on the human figure, on drapery and on foliage, which is pierced by light, and on the quality of colours seen in the distance, by using methods taught by Leonardo.
-Moreover, silvery light is a feature of his paintings, which distinguishes the artist from other Venetian painters like Titian, who also influenced him, as did Lorenzo Lotto.
+Savoldo has produced a synthesis of his research into the effects of nature on the human figure, on drapery and on foliage, which is pierced by light, and on the quality of colors seen in the distance using methods taught by Leonardo.
+Moreover, silvery light is a feature of his paintings, distinguishing the artist from other Venetian painters like Titian, who influenced him, as did Lorenzo Lotto.